huggingface/blog/ml-director-insights-3.md

 #### **1. How has ML made a positive impact on finance?**
 Machine learning has made a huge positive impact on finance, is helping combat financial crimes, and makes the world a safer place.
 One of the first applications ML was used for in finance was fraud detection.

-Working in regtech (the management of regulatory processes within the financial industry through technology),, Machine learning has been a game-changer and a crucial tool in many applications such as Know Your Customer (KYC) screening and Anti Money Laundering (AML).
+Working in regtech (the management of regulatory processes within the financial industry through technology), machine learning has been a game-changer and a crucial tool in many applications such as Know Your Customer (KYC) screening and Anti Money Laundering (AML).
 With an increasing spend in AML fines by financial institutions worldwide, the ever-changing realm of sanctions, and increasing complexity in fighting money laundering, banks are making huge investments in KYC and AML technologies powered by ML.

 ML is revolutionizing multiple facets of this sector, especially bringing huge efficiency gains by automating various processes and assisting analysts to do their jobs smarter and more accurately.
 One of the key traits of ML which makes it extremely useful is that it can learn and find hidden patterns from humungous volumes of data.
 With a huge focus on digitization, the financial sector is producing digital data more than ever, which is impossible for humans to comprehend, process and make decisions.
 ML is the key technology enabling humans to make sense of all the data, glean information and make well-informed decisions.